nexiality/documentation/commands/desktop/editTableCells(row,nameValues).md

 - `[CLEAR]` – to clear data in the specified cell
 - `[CHECK]` – to check the checkbox element in the specified cell
 - `[UNCHECK]` – to uncheck the checkbox element in the specified cell
 - `[CLICK]` – to click on the specific cell.
-In some rare situation, clicking on a cell updates its value (by the application)
+In some rare situations, clicking on a cell updates its value (by the application)
 - `[<Function Key>]` - to send the function key in the table to the specific column.
 For example, `Column 1=[F5]`,`Column2`=[TAB]`